 While drainage maintenance work was being performed under the East Traffic Circle Drainage Improvement Project, debris was found in the ETC Area in October 1998.
 Routine analysis of soil samples associated with the uncovered debris detected PCB (Aroclor 1254) contamination in two samples at 98 ppm and 120 ppm.
-A cleanup level of 18 ppm for Aroclor 1254 was agreed to by the CERCLA RPMs (Bainer and Littlejohn 1999).
-This level is equivalent to the Region 9 Preliminary Remediation Goal (PRG) for Aroclor 1254 in soils at an industrial area.
-About 230 m3 (300 yd3) of affected soil was removed and sent to an off-site EPA-approved CERCLA waste disposal facility in Grandview, Idaho.
+A cleanup level of 18 ppm for Aroclor 1254 was agreed to by the CERCLA RPMs (Bainer and Littlejohn 1999) as documented in an Action Memorandum (Joma 2000).
+This level is equivalent to the Region 9 Preliminary Remediation Goal (PRG) for Aroclor 1254 in soils at an industrial area based on noncancer impacts.
+About 230 m (300 yd) of affected soil was removed and sent to an off-site EPA-approved CERCLA waste disposal facility in Grandview, Idaho (Envirosafe Services of Idaho, Inc.).
 The storage area where the soil was temporarily stored was scraped and sampled to verify complete removal.
-An investigation of the area of the PCB (Aroclor 1254) find in the ETC Area was performed in early 1999 to delineate the extent and remove any further contamination above regulatory levels.
+An investigation of the area of the PCB (Aroclor 1254) find in the ETC Area was performed in early 1999 to delineate the extent and remove any further contamination above the regulatory-approved cleanup level.

 After the original removal of contaminated soil, sediment samples from seven boreholes in the ETC Area and two more in the Helipad Area were collected at depths to 6 m (20 ft).
 These samples revealed additional PCB contamination in the near surface in an area defined by three of the boreholes in the ETC Area.
 This contamination was reported as Aroclor 1254.
-The area was scraped and sampled a total of three times, involving removal of a total of 85 m3 (106 yd3) of soil, until the 18-ppm cleanup level agreed upon by the CERCLA RPMs was ultimately achieved in July 1999.
-Verbal approval was given on July 15 and 16, 1999, by the regulatory agencies to end the excavation and regrade the area (Bainer 1999).
+The area was scraped and sampled a total of three times, involving removal of a total of 84 m (110 yd) of soil, until the 18-ppm cleanup level agreed upon by the CERCLA RPMs was ultimately achieved in July 1999.
+The removed soil was also sent to Envirosafe Services.
+Verbal approval was given on July 15 and 16, 1999, by the regulatory agencies to end the excavation and regrade the area (Bainer 1999; DOE 1999d).

 A magnetometer survey was also performed in and around the ETC Area to locate possible buried waste (SSPORTS 1999).
 Twenty-three anomalies were identified, and seven of those were determined to warrant subsurface investigation.
-The latter investigations failed to identify any additional contamination (June 1999 Quarterly Report [DOE 1999c]).
-DOE has concluded that no buried contaminated objects remain in the ETC.
+The latter investigations failed to identify any additional buried objects (June 1999 and September 1999 Quarterly Reports [DOE 1999c-d]).
+DOE has concluded that no unidentified buried contaminated objects remain in the ETC.